Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Properly detect item action titles if Bootstrap tooltips are used, too.
 * Properly handle finder pop-up if primary object type is forbidden.
 * Fixed ajax-based duplicate check.
+* Fixed processing of upload field of entity being edited in display pattern resolver.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.5).

 ## ModuleStudio 0.7.4 (May 19, 2017)